apache/doris/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added tests to prove it works
 - [ ] Updated the document if it's needed
 - [ ] Any dependent changes have been merged
+- [ ] Not an incompatible change
+- [ ] Updating necessary documentation

 ## Further comments